-You can enter Sleep Mode in one of three ways:
+You can enter Sleep Mode in one of following ways:

-- In the Settings charm, click Power and then select Sleep. - Close the display panel.
-Please note that this feature must be enabled within the Power Options. - Press the power button.
-Please note that this feature must be enabled within the Power Options.
+- Click the power icon ((1)) on the Start screen and then select Sleep. - In the Settings charm, click Power and then select Sleep. - Close the display panel.
+Note that this feature must be enabled within the Power Options. - Press the power button.
+Note that this feature must be enabled within the Power Options.